AdnanK1/phase-1/README.md

 ## Data Understanding

-The data being used is from the `im.db` database in which we are using two tables.
-Which are :
+The data utilized for analysis is sourced from two tables within the `im.db` database and the `bom.movie_gross.csv` file.
+These tables provide relevant information for the analysis process:

     * movie_basics
     * movie_ratings